pattonsgirl/Fall2020-CEG2170/Labs/Lab09/README.md

 Goodbye.
 ```

-## Extra Credit (Up to 20%):
+## Extra Credit (10%):

 Implement an additional menu option of either:

 ```
 e - enter data manually
 s - scan a data file
 ```

-Each is worth 10% of additional credit.
+- Entering data manually requirements:
+  - prompts user for how many numbers they want to enter
+  - populates linked list with user number input
+- Scan a data file requirements:
+  - populates linked list with contents from a file, such as `data.txt`

 ## What to Submit
-You should have a folder named Lab09-LastName.
-The folder should have at least the following:
-* name_of_your_code.c

-Create a .zip file of your project folder (Lab09-LastName.zip)
+Download your repl project or navigate to the folder in your file explorer.

+Upload the zip files to the corresponding Pilot Dropbox.
+(Lab09-LastName.zip)

-Windows:
+Make zip in Windows:

 1. Choose the folder you'd like to zip.
 2. Right-click the folder, point to Send to, and then click Compressed folder(zipped).
 3. A new zipped folder will appear

-Mac & Linux:
+Make zip in Mac & Linux:

 1. Choose the folder you'd like to zip.
 2. Ctrl + click the folder and click Compress.
 3. A new zipped folder will appear

 Upload your .zip file to Pilot.